Splitting Line Patterns in Free Groups: Virtually Geometric Multiwords

 \subsubsection{Baumslag's Word}

-The first example is \emph{Baumslag's word} $w=\inv{a}^2\inv{b}\inv{a}ba\inv{b}ab$ in $F_2=\left<a,b\right>$.
-In response to a question of Gordon and Wilton, Manning showed, by enumerating subgroups and checking geometricity, that this word becomes geometric in an orientable handlebody with fundamental group an index four subgroup of $F_2$.
+$w=\inv{a}^2\inv{b}\inv{a}ba\inv{b}ab$ in $\F_2=\left<a,b\right>$ is known as \emph{Baumslag's word}.
+In response to a question of Gordon and Wilton, Manning showed, by brute force, that this word becomes geometric in an orientable handlebody with fundamental group an index four subgroup of $\F_2$.

-The \rjsj for $F=\left<a,b\right>\cong\left<a,b,c\mid c=\inv{b}ab\right>$ is shown in \fullref{fig:longword}.
+The \rjsj for $\F=\left<a,b\right>\cong\left<a,b,c\mid c=\inv{b}ab\right>$ is shown in \fullref{fig:longword}.

 The word $w$ becomes $\inv{a}^2\inv{c}ac$ when rewritten in the rank two vertex group, so the induced multiword is $\{\inv{a}^2\inv{c}ac,a,c\}$.
 One can check that this multiword is rigid, so this is the \rjsj.
-(Unfortunately the Whitehead graph contains two edges joining $\inv{a}$ to $a$, so \fullref{proposition:completeisrigid} does not apply here.
-Checking rigidity takes a little work.)
+(Checking rigidity takes some work, using techniques of \cite{CasMac11}.)

-In \fullref{fig:heegaard} we have a reduced Whitehead graph/Heegaard diagram for induced multiword that shows it is geometric. \fullref{fig:nonorientablehandlebody} shows a (non-orientable) handlebody with embedded multicurve representing $\{\inv{a}^2\inv{c}ac,a,c\}$.
+In \fullref{fig:heegaard} we have a reduced Whitehead graph/Heegaard diagram for the induced multiword that shows it is geometric. \fullref{fig:nonorientablehandlebody} shows a (non-orientable) handlebody with embedded multicurve representing $\{\inv{a}^2\inv{c}ac,a,c\}$.

-The obstruction to geometricity of $w$ is that if we tried to build a graph of spaces with this non-orientable handlebody as the vertex space we would need to conjugate a curve running around an orientable handle to one running around a non-orientable handle ($a$ is conjugate to $c$).
-A neighborhood of the $a$ curve is a M\"obius strip, while a neighborhood of the $c$ curve is an annulus, so we can not achieve this conjugation with a fattened annulus.
+The obstruction to geometricity of $w$ is that the curve representing $c$ runs around a orientable handle, while the curve representing $a$ does not.
+We cannot achieve the conjugation of $a$ to $c$ by a fattened annulus.

-To correct this problem, pass to the index two subgroup:
+To correct this problem, pass to the index two subgroup $G=\left<A=a^2, b, B=ab\inv{a}\right>$.